As winter approaches, mowing is ending. What do you do with your mower?

 Drain the old oil & replace it with fresh oil to the "fill" line.
 Be sure to fill it exactly to the fill line marked on your model.
 By changing your oil, you ensure that you'll have a much easier time starting it in the Spring.
 You are also cutting down on corrosion of the engine parts, which will help your mower run well for years to come.

-Remove your battery from the mower and use a charger to recharge the battery to 100% full power.
+Remove the battery from the mower (if so equipped) and use a charger to recharge the battery to 100% full power.
 When you run your mower, it does not fully charge the battery like a car does, so fully charging it in the off-season helps to keep the battery in top condition while also providing a much easier start in the Spring.

 Clean the Deck